spc476/a09/README.txt

 		A DEPHASE directive was seen without a corresponding PHASE directive.

+	W0029

+		The warning message from the .WARN directive.

   Individual warnings can be supressed by using the appropritate command line option.